postlight/lorem-ipsum-generator-generator/README.md

 ```

 The generator will create a folder for your project, install the necessary node
-packages, and kick off `netlify-cli` to deploy it.
+packages, and kick off `netlify-cli` to deploy it to the web.
 The first time you use the
 generator, you'll be asked to authorize it to connect to your Netlify account.

 If you're not connecting it to an existing Netlify site, feel free to accept all